-U.S. actions to provide maritime-related security assistance to countries in the region are being carried out to a large degree under the Indo-Pacific Maritime Security Initiative (IP MSI), an initiative (previously named the Southeast Asian MSI) that was originally announced by the Obama Administration in May 201569 and subsequently legislated by Congress70 to provide, initially, \$425 million in maritime security assistance to those four countries over a five-year period.
-In addition to strengthening security cooperation with U.S. allies in the region, the United States has taken actions to increase U.S. defense and intelligence cooperation with Vietnam and Indonesia.71
+U.S. actions to provide maritime-related security assistance to countries in the region are being carried out to a large degree under the Indo-Pacific Maritime Security Initiative (IP MSI), an initiative (previously named the Southeast Asian MSI) that was originally announced by the Obama Administration in May 201577 and subsequently legislated by Congress78 to provide, initially, \$425 million in maritime security assistance to those four countries over a five-year period.
+In addition to strengthening security cooperation with U.S. allies in the region, the United States has taken actions to increase U.S. defense and intelligence cooperation with Vietnam and Indonesia.79

-Recent Specific Actions
+Specific Actions

-Recent specific actions taken by the Trump Administration include but are not necessarily limited to the following:
+Specific actions taken by the Trump Administration included the following, among others: